-The provider should be able to show which sections will be delivered each month so the client can monitor progress on the project.
-Any additional billing should be noted in your contingency policy and billed appropriately either on top of the standard monthly retainer or at the end of the project.
+The provider should be able to show which sections will be delivered each month.
+This way the client can monitor progress on the project.
+Any additional billing should be noted in your contingency policy and billed appropriately.
+Contingency billing is added either on the monthly retainer or at the end of the project.

-If you follow the guidelines within this article, you should be able to greatly reduce billing and invoicing headaches that come with doing business.
-All of these methods were developed over the course of doing business and managing design and development teams over the last twenty years.
+If you follow the guidelines within this article, you should be able to greatly reduce billing and invoicing headaches.
+These methods were developed over the course of doing business and managing design teams for the last twenty years.